-Cork oak increased significantly NRE (+22 %) with drought (Fig. 6c) and, by doing this, mitigated the effects of drought on N uptake from soils, as [Ngr] at the end of the growing period was similar among years (Fig. 6a).
+Cork oak significantly increased NRE (+22 %) with drought (Fig. 6c) and, by doing this, mitigated the effects of drought on N uptake from soils, as [Ngr] at the end of the growing period was similar between years (Fig. 6a).
 We found no general correlation between [Ngr] and [Nse] nor between NRE and [Ngr] during leaf senescence.
-NRE was only significantly and negatively correlated with [Nse].
+NRE was only highly significantly and negatively correlated with [Nse].
 These findings underline the lack of nutritional control on NRE (Aerts and Chapin, 1999), as previously reported (Delarco et al., 1991; Aerts, 1996; Kazakou et al., 2007), despite recent studies have identified leaf nutrient status as the major control of NRE (Kobe et al., 2005; Vergutz et al., 2012; Zhao et al., 2017).
 Rather, the major control on NRE was exerted by nutrient proficiency, as observed elsewhere (Kazakou et al., 2007).
-Although nutrient resorption can vary significantly from year to year (Killingbeck, 2004), has been considered a possible adaptive trait (Vergutz et al., 2012) .
+Although nutrient resorption can vary significantly from year to year (Killingbeck, 2004), it has been considered a possible adaptive trait (Vergutz et al., 2012) .
 Our data confirm this last statement.

 5 Conclusions

-This study used field data to report changes in tree phenology in response to a naturally occurring extreme drought.
+This study reports changes in tree phenology in response to a naturally occurring extreme drought.
 As far as we are aware, this study was the first to integrate the timing and duration of several phenophases with growth, while using green and leaf senescent to assess leaf nitrogen dynamics during the growing period.
 Our results confirmed temperature as a major driver of budburst, yet drought severely constrained tree growth mainly by strongly reducing the growing season length.
+The different dynamics observed in shoot elongation, in contrast with the other phenophases, are indicative that cork oak privileges leaf area development, while all other phases develop at the same rate.
 Notably, the nitrogen resorption efficiency from senescent to green leaves increased as a response to drought.
-The different dynamics observed in shoot elongation, in contrast with the other phenophases, are indicative that cork oak privileges leaf area development, while all other phases develop at the same rate.
 A higher nitrogen resorption efficiency in response to drought may clearly improve tree fitness in the short-term, but is likely to exert a negative feedback on the nitrogen cycle which might affect ecosystem functioning in the long-term under the forecasted increasing occurrence of droughts.

-We are aware that the time frame of this study is narrow and longer studies are needed to confirm our results.
-We are also aware of the need, and our results support it, to understand the interactive effects of warming and heat waves with drought on the phenology and growth of Mediterranean trees.
-Nevertheless, our study shows the dynamics of the different vegetative phenophases, which is not possible by ring-width analysis and contributes for a deeper understanding of the Mediterranean trees responses to drought.
-Finally, the sensitivity of phenology to climate change has implications for land management, including adaptation measures (Richardson et al., 2013; Han et al., 2018) to mitigate the deleterious effects of climate change.
-Our results corroborate the utility of using tree water balance as a management tool, as proposed by Cabon et al. (2018).
+We are aware that the time frame of this study is narrow and longer studies are needed to confirm our results and , to understand the interactive effects of warming and heat waves with drought on the phenology and growth of Mediterranean trees.
+Nevertheless, our study shows the dynamics of the different vegetative phenophases, which is not possible to asses by ring-width analysis, while contributing for a deeper understanding of Mediterranean trees responses to drought.
+Finally, the sensitivity of phenology to climate change has implications for land management, including adaptation measures (Richardson et al., 2013; Han et al., 2018) to mitigate the deleterious effects of climate change

 Author contributions.
 RLV performed fieldwork, data analysis, and wrote the manuscript.
-CKB planned the experiment and performed fieldwork.
-MCC assisted the interpretation of the data and contributed to manuscript writing.
+CKB planned the experiment and performed fieldwork and contributed to manuscript writing.
+MCC assisted in the interpretation of the data and contributed to manuscript writing.
 All authors critically discussed and reviewed the manuscript.

 Competing interests.
 The authors declare that they have no conflict of interest.